Mugen-Builders/calculator/javascript/README.md

 ## Running the application

-This executes a Cartesi node for the application previously built with `sunodo build`.
+This executes a Cartesi node for the application previously built with `cartesi build`.

 ```
-sunodo run
+cartesi run
 ```

 It should print this output: